 Shifting Financial Marketing into Gear

 Enroll in any university’s Creative Writing 101 and you’ll learn a few basics about crafting compelling prose: Show, don’t tell.
 Keep your sentences simple.
 Grab your readers’ attention as quickly as possible.
 Tell the truth.
 Be specific.
+In other words, employ the concept of marketing specific branding to garner maximum engagement.

 It turns out those same tried and true principles apply to content copy, too.
 The Four U’s of headline writing, according to American Writers and Artists, Inc. are: Useful, unique, urgent, and ultra-specific.
 And lest we think that “ultra” is just for cohesion’s sake, AWAI really means it.
 Even when it comes to the most technical of content, specificity spins droll content into something vibrant and authentic – both musts in a market saturated with well-targeted words.